Flureo/Minecraft-Grace/devlogs.md

 > The movement system is finally in beta!
 Now I feel like I actually did something :sob: Also sorry for slow development.

 ---

+**Devlog #7 6/27/2025**
+> *Flureo*
+>
+> Fixed the movement system to were you can slide down stairs making you faster in the process.
+I also add a simple resource pack and a couple of soundtracks.
+Lava Chicken is fire by the way.
+I'll also be making another commit soon because right now I feel on fire!
+I don't really know what else to say here so see you later I guess.

+---